Kaliningrad question: History

-Kaliningrad, or Königsberg, had been a part of the Teutonic Order, Duchy of Prussia (for some time a Polish vassal), Kingdom of Prussia, and the German Empire for 684 years before the Second World War.
-The lands of Prussia were originally inhabited by Baltic tribes, the Old Prussians, with their language becoming extinct by the 18th century.
+Kaliningrad, or Königsberg, had been a part of the Teutonic Order, Duchy of Prussia (for nearly 200 years a Polish vassal), Kingdom of Prussia, and the German Empire for 684 years before the Second World War.
+The historic region of Prussia was originally inhabited by Baltic tribes, the Old Prussians, with their language becoming extinct by the 18th century.
+Since the Late Middle Ages, the territory of the modern oblast was settled by Germans, Lithuanians (especially Lithuania Minor in the eastern half of the oblast) and Poles (especially Königsberg, Królewiec, and the current southern border strip with Zinten, Cynty, and Nordenburg, Nordenbork).
+The oblast also contains the eastern part of the Vistula Spit with the now abandoned village of Narmeln (Polski), which was not part of Ducal Prussia, but of the Pomeranian Voivodeship of the Kingdom of Poland until its annexation by the Kingdom of Prussia in the Second Partition of Poland in 1793.

 The incorporation of the Königsberg area of East Prussia to Russia became a stated war aim of the Soviet Union at the Tehran Conference in December 1943.
 In 1945, at the end of World War II, the city was captured by the Soviet Union (see Battle of Königsberg).
 As agreed by the Allies at the Potsdam Conference, northern East Prussia, including Königsberg, was given to the USSR.
-Specifically, it became an exclave of the Russian Soviet Federative Socialist Republic, separated from the rest of the Republic by the Lithuanian and Byelorussian SSRs.
-The southern parts of East Prussia were transferred to Poland.
+Specifically, it became an exclave of the Russian Soviet Federative Socialist Republic (RSFSR), separated from the rest of the republic by the Lithuanian SSR, Latvian SSR and Belorussian SSR.
+The southern parts of East Prussia became again part of Poland as the historic regions of Warmia, Masuria and Powiśle, previously lost by Poland in 1660 and 1772.
+Initially, the current southern border strip passed under Polish control with Polish administration organized in the towns of Gierdawy and Iławka, however, the Polish administration was eventually expelled and the area was annexed by the Soviet Union and included within the Kaliningrad Oblast.
 In 1946, the name of the city of Königsberg was changed to Kaliningrad.

 In October 1945, only about 5,000 Soviet civilians lived in the territory.
 Between October 1947 and October 1948, about 100,000 Germans were forcibly moved to Germany.
 About 400,000 Soviet civilians arrived by 1948.
 Some moved voluntarily, but as the number of willing settlers proved insufficient, collective farms were given quotas of how many people they had to send to Kaliningrad.
 Often they sent the least socially desirable individuals, such as alcoholics or the uneducated.